As a content marketer, one of your priorities is to help your readers and search engine crawlers better understand the information on each web page.

 But what makes this work is that lengthy articles give room to express yourself further and clearly.
 It allows you to touch on every aspect of the subject without leaving readers hanging.

-Your target keyword can be fully utilized and occur at a good ratio to the overall word count and seen as keyword density.
+Your target keyword can be fully utilized and occur at a good ratio to the overall word count and is seen as keyword density.

 More content on a page provides enough room to fuse in other related search terms you want to target within your range.

-Studies show that the average content length of the top 10 Google rankings is a 2000 word count according to SERPIQ.
+Studies show that the average content length of the top 10 Google rankings is a 2000 word count, according to SERPIQ.

 However, it is essential to remember not to create long-form content for longevity’s sake just because you want your article to be 2000 or more words count.

-If you’re aiming to attract organic traffic, consider writing long, in-depth articles, blog posts full of facts, case studies, education, tutorials, quality reviews, and drop jaw entertainment.
+If you’re aiming to attract organic traffic, consider writing long, in-depth articles, blog posts full of facts, case studies, education, tutorials, quality reviews, and drop-jaw entertainment.

-7. Topical Targeting.
+7. Topical Targeting